proffapt/proffapt.github.io/blogs/setup-dc++.md

 6. In order to render the Welcome message aka `Message of The Day` properly we have to set any mono font for our client.<br>
 	To do so Goto `GUI` > `Fonts`, then select any __mono__ font available on your system.<br>
+	You will need to double click on the fonts to change them.<br>
 	<img width="700" alt="image" src="https://user-images.githubusercontent.com/86282911/223131317-2b5329b3-abda-48d3-b1bd-b0f531c4b841.png">

+# TOOD: Add a section about getting mono fonts somehow

 7. Now press `Ok`.